Mike-Honey/covid-19-au-vaccinations/README.md

 Data on Australian Mortality from COVID-19 for the **Death Toll** pages is from [the Australian Bureau of Statistics - Provisional Mortality Statistics](https://www.abs.gov.au/statistics/health/causes-death/provisional-mortality-statistics).
 The weekly data provided is spread randomly among days of the week.
 It is updated monthly, but due to the death certification process it typically lags by 4 months or so.

 Data is scraped from the PDF reports presented on the page [COVID-19 outbreaks in Australian residential aged care facilities](https://www.health.gov.au/resources/collections/covid-19-outbreaks-in-australian-residential-aged-care-facilities), using the python notebook shown in the **health-aged-care** folder.
 The current targets are the stats on Molnupiravir and Paxlovid prescriptions, and the data from all tables.
 Due to file format changes, these are currently extracted from 1 April 2024 onwards.
 The results are collated into a file: **health-aged-care.xlsx**, stored in that sub-folder.

+The Aged Care Service List provided by the [AIHW GEN site](https://www.gen-agedcaredata.gov.au/) is integrated with the health-aged-care data described above.
+This provides location data for aged care facilities, used to plot them on a map and aggregate them by SA3 geographical areas.

 Case data for many diseases are gathered from the [NNDSS](https://www.health.gov.au/our-work/nndss) via this [GitHUb project](https://github.com/amacali/nindss-data), run by [Anthony Macali AM](https://x.com/migga).
 That project has been collecting daily snapshots since late 2023.
 Prior to 2024, I use the annual totals from that dataset, apart from a selection of diseases where I blend in monthly totals: COVID-19, Influenza, Measles and RSV.